0xpr03/service-daemon/README.md

 - Setup 2FA: Now you login with those credentials and setup TOTP (for example andOTP, google authenticator, 1Password)
 - Configure: in /config/default.toml you can now specify your services.
 Please restart service-daemon to apply those changes.
   You can also configure everything via ENV variables by appending `sd__` in front.
 For example `sd__web_bind_port=9000`.
+- To run SD on system startup in systemd (*nix) you can use the provided `service-daemon.service` file, edit paths accordingly and move it to /etc/systemd/systemd.
+Now run `systemctl daemon-reload` to reload systemd config.
+Then `systemctl enable service-daemon.service` to enable auto-start and `systemctl start service-daemon.service` to run it now.

 ### Building